akankshalamba1/kickstarter-analysis/README.md

 > =IFERROR(ROUND(E3/L3,2),"No backers")

 #### Date calculations
-The orignal data had some information that was not in readable form like the Launch and the Deadline dates.
+The original data had some information that was not in readable form like the Launch and the Deadline dates.
 They are recorded in Unix timestamps.
 By applying the formula the dates were convert to actual dates.

  >=(((J2/60/60/24)+DATE(1970,1,1)))